Ani Lorak

-Karolina Myroslavivna Kuiek (born 27 September 1978), popularly known as Ani Lorak, is a Ukrainian singer, songwriter, actress, entrepreneur and former UN Goodwill Ambassador.
-Having received Ukraine's most prestigious and honorary title, the People's Artist of Ukraine, Lorak has been cited as one of the most powerful and influential women in her country, as well as ranked one of the most beautiful women from Eastern Europe.
-Ani Lorak reported the highest income of all singers in Ukraine in 2014.
+Karolina Myroslavivna Kuiek (born 27 September 1978), better known as Ani Lorak, is a Ukrainian-born Russian singer.
+Having been awarded the title of People's Artist of Ukraine (revoked in 2024), she has been cited as one of the most influential and popular women in Ukraine, and has also been ranked as one of the most beautiful women from Eastern Europe.
+In 2014, she reported the highest income of all singers in Ukraine.

-Lorak became known outside of the former Soviet Union after she represented Ukraine at the Eurovision Song Contest 2008 with the song "Shady Lady", coming in second place behind Dima Bilan from Russia.
+After her performance of the song "Shady Lady" while representing Ukraine in the Eurovision Song Contest 2008, Lorak began gaining considerable fame outside of the former Soviet Union, coming in second place behind "Believe" by Russian singer Dima Bilan.
+In 2018, she received a ZD Award in the category for Best Singer of the Year.

+In October 2022, Lorak was sanctioned by the Ukrainian government because she continued to work and live in Russia after the beginning of the Russian invasion of Ukraine in February 2022.
+Among other restrictions, she was deprived of all Ukrainian state honours bestowed upon her and also prohibited from entering the country for five years.
+She received Russian citizenship in 2025.

-Early life
+Early life and family

-Ani Lorak had a notably tough childhood, which she later claimed shaped her personality.
 Lorak was born in the provincial city of Kitsman, Chernivtsi Oblast in Western Ukraine.
-She lived in the same house as Hero of Ukraine, singer and composer Volodymyr Ivasyuk spent his childhood as Lorak's maternal grandfather had bought it from the Ivasyuks after they had decided to move away from Kitsman.
+She lived in the same house as Hero of Ukraine, singer and composer Volodymyr Ivasyuk, who spent his childhood, as Lorak's maternal grandfather had bought it from the Ivasyuks after they had decided to move away from Kitsman.
 Prior to her birth, her parents – a journalist and an announcer – had separated, however, her mother chose to still give Lorak her father's surname upon her birth.

 Lorak developed the desire to become a singer as early as the age of four.
 She often performed at various school vocal competitions.
 As a child, she listened a lot to Russian singers such as Alla Pugacheva and Larisa Dolina, which were popular at the time she was young.

 Speaking Ukrainian as her native language, Lorak was raised by a single mother.
 After having lived in Kitsman for several years, the family moved to Chernivtsi, where they lived in bitter poverty.
 From the age of six until seventh class, she and her brothers were placed in a foster home in Chernivtsi as her mother was unable to provide for her children full-time.
 When she was nine, her eldest brother Serhii died while in combat during the Soviet–Afghan War.
-Lorak's eldest brother had gone there to receive money to take Lorak and her two brothers out of the foster home.
-Serhii had also been the first one to recognise her musical potential.
 When the family was given an apartment in Chernivtsi after all, Lorak was subject to severe bullying in her new school due to her poor background.